mozaik-association/mozaik/docs/5Marketing-emails.md

 ## Management of failures

-All communication failures can be recorded in the application.
-This information is visible on the contact's form of each contact in the "communication" tab.
-If a contact does not receive an email or a letter sent, a communication failure will be recorded on his contact's form.
+All communication failures (email / postal) can be recorded in the application.
+This information is visible on the contact's form of each contact, in the "communication" tab.
+If a contact does not receive an email (bounce) or a letter, a communication failure can be recorded on his contact's form.

 !!! abstract "The goal of failure management"

     This functionality allows you to register the communication failures of each contact.
-Thanks to this functionality you can blacklist a contact after a certain number of failures to stop sending him emails or letters that he will not receive.
+Thanks to this functionality, you can automatically blacklist a contact after a certain number of failures to stop sending him emails or letters that he will not receive.

-How to encode failures on the  contact's form ? :
+How to encode failures on a contact?

-- Postal bounced: must be manually encoded
+- Postal bounces: must be encoded manually
-- Email bounced: records are automatic
+- Email bounces: records are updates automatically by Mozaik

 <figure markdown>
 ![screenshot 23](img/screen23.png)
  <figcaption>Example of encoded failures</figcaption>
 </figure>

+RAJOUTER UN EMAIL BOUNCE DESCRIPTION (VA VOIR DES EXEMPLES SUR INTERNET POUR TROUVER QQCHOSE D'INTERESSANT)

 ## Reporting